Sport Management Major Revamps Curriculum, Introduces New Pre-Professional Tracks

-In addition to the core changes, the sport management major will be instituting tracks to better prepare students for key careers in the field.
-The Athletic Administration and Athletic Communications tracks are aimed to serve students interested in careers at the high school and collegiate levels of sport.
-With more than 1,100 NCAA member-institutions, as well as NJCAA and NAIA schools, there are thousands of job opportunities in these areas.
+Brown and Brett have also added tracks to better prepare students for key careers in the field.
+The Athletic Administration and Athletic Communications tracks are for students interested in careers in high school and collegiate sports.

-Additionally, a Coaching track will be offered for the many students with an interest in pursuing coaching at all levels upon graduation.
-This track will give students a clear advantage, considering all new PIAA coaches, whether paid or volunteer, are required to complete the Principles of Coaching course.
+A coaching track is being offered for those interested in pursuing coaching at all levels.
+This track will give students a clear advantage, considering all new PIAA coaches—whether paid or volunteer—are required to complete the Principles of Coaching course.

 The new tracks are also interdisciplinary to give students more of a competitive edge.
 Students in the athletic administration track must complete classes in management and sport management, while those in athletic communications take courses in TV/film and computer science.

 “It’s what they need to be successful,” says Brett.
 “That’s what we want for them.
 We believe that these changes help prepare them to be successful and to provide them direction to the careers that they’re seeking.”